Duck decoy (structure): Description

-As finally developed the decoy consisted of a pool of water leading from which are from one to eight curving, tapering, water-filled ditches.
+As finally developed, the decoy consisted of a pool of water, leading from which are from one to eight curved, tapered, water-filled ditches.
 Over each ditch is a series of hoops, initially made from wood, later from iron, which diminish in size as the ditch tapers.
 The hoops are covered in netting.
 The combination of ditch and net-covered hoop is known as a pipe.
-On the outside curve of the pipe, for two-thirds of its length, are overlapping screens.
+On the outside curve of the pipe, for two-thirds of its length, there are overlapping screens.

 Operation

 Wild ducks fly in to settle on the central pool; the decoy operator might maintain a resident population of tame ducks to encourage them to do this.
 When a sufficient number have gathered, they are encouraged to swim down one of the pipes leading from the pool, where they are trapped.
-If the decoy has several pipes, then wind direction determines which one is used - it is important for the wind to be blowing approximately up the pipe so the decoyman remains downwind of the ducks.
+If the decoy has several pipes, then wind direction determines which one is used – it is important for the wind to be blowing approximately up the pipe so the decoyman remains downwind of the ducks.

 Ducks are encouraged to swim up the pipe using a dog, by feeding them, or a combination of both.